This Salt and Herb Crusted Prime Rib Roast is a no-fail recipe that uses a beef rib roast, fresh herbs and garlic and roasted to perfection.

 So how do you make a succulent no-fail Salt and Herb Crusted Prime Rib Roast?

 Start with a good grade of beef.
-Your local butcher can let you know what to look for if you’ve never purchased a prime rib roast before.
+Your local butcher can help you find what what you’re looking for if you’ve never purchased a prime rib roast before.

-Ask him to trim the excess fat off.
-You certainly don’t want to pay for something you won’t use.
+Ask him to trim the excess fat off because you don’t want to pay for something you won’t use.
 That being said, you still want some fat on the bone.
 This is where the flavor comes from and keeps the meat juicy.

 The roast pictured below has just the right amount of fat and is considered a 3-rib roast.
-It can feed up to nine people (if you slice the meat, once off the bone, thinly).
+It can feed up to nine people, if you slice the meat thinly, once off the bone.

 Next, use sea salt when cooking prime rib.
 Along with the fat, salt keeps the meat moist.

-Don’t forget, too, freshly chopped herbs and spices which gives depth of flavor to the meat.
+Don’t forget, too, freshly chopped herbs and spices and garlic which gives depth of flavor to the meat.